-- Confidently use the available hardware and software. - Develop ICT capability and enable the use and development of skills appropriately and effectively through building learning power and assessment for learning strategies (reference should be made to the Learning and Teaching Policy).

-- Access and use Office 365 and the relevant Sharepoint. - Utilise ICT in order to both enhance the delivery of lessons across the curriculum; and improve the process of administrative tasks, such as planning, record keeping, assessment and reporting by using software such as DCPro and the Office 365. - Provide opportunities for parents to learn about the role of ICT in their learner's education, and how it can support learning in the home through media such as Office 365.
+- Confidently use the available hardware and software. - Develop ICT capability and enable the use and development of knowledge appropriately and effectively through building learning power and assessment for learning strategies (reference should be made to the Learning and Teaching Policy). - Access and use Office 365 and Teams. - Utilise ICT in order to both enhance the delivery of lessons across the curriculum; and improve the process of administrative tasks, such as planning, record keeping, assessment and reporting by using software such as FFT and the Office 365. - Provide opportunities for parents to learn about the role of ICT in their learner's education, and how it can support learning in the home through media such as Office 365.

 Teaching will take the form of whole class teaching, independent learning, small focused group teaching, peer tutoring and response partnerships as directed by the teacher.
-Teaching and learning will be supported by Ryan Byrne in his role as ICT apprentice and Becky Nicholson in her role as ICT co-ordinator.
+Teaching and learning will be supported Becky Nicholson in her role as Computing co-ordinator.